normseth/ci-demo/doc/readme.md

 * Limit the capabilities associated with different keys
 * Monitor keys for abuse

-In my experience, most shops eventually trust a server in this manner somewhere, so in general I expect to meet my "do no harm" rule.
+In my experience, most shops eventually trust a server in this manner somewhere, so in general I expect this approach to meet the "do no harm" rule.
 And if an organization I'm working with has adopted a more stringent protocol, I'm pretty sure I can integrate the above with it.

 ## CI, Yes.
 CD?